Remembrance Day for the Fallen of the Swords of Iron War

-Iron Swords War Memorial Day is a national memorial day commemorating the fallen victims of the October 7 attacks, and the soldiers of the Israel Defense Forces who fell during the ensuing Gaza war.
+Remembrance Day for the Fallen of the Swords of Iron War (יום הזיכרון לחללי מלחמת חרבות ברזל) is a national memorial day commemorating the fallen victims of the October 7 attacks, and the soldiers of the Israel Defense Forces who fell during the ensuing Gaza war.
 Due to the fact that the 22nd of Tishrei, the day the attacks occurred, is the holiday of Simchat Torah according to the Hebrew calendar, and the 23rd of Tishrei is the isru chag (the day after a Jewish holiday) of Sukkot, the memorial day was set for the 24th of Tishrei.

 Background

 On the morning of October 7, 2023, the Shabbat day of Simchat Torah, the 22nd of Tishrei 5784, the militant Palestinian organizations Hamas and Palestinian Islamic Jihad launched a surprise attack on Israel.
 Under the cover of firing thousands of rockets, around 3,500 militants infiltrated from the Gaza Strip into dozens of Israeli towns and military facilities in the Gaza periphery area, engaging in firefights with limited security forces.
 The militants carried out massacres and murdering 1,150 people, including 779 civilians, and kidnapping around 253 people, including women, elderly and infants, to the Gaza Strip.
 In the initial hours, they were confronted by reserve forces, Israel Police officers, Border Police fighters and IDF soldiers who were outnumbered.
 In the battles, around 1,550 militants were killed on Israeli soil, and on the Israeli side, 55 police officers, 10 Shin Bet security personnel and 301 soldiers were killed.

 Following the high number of casualties in the surprise attack and the ensuing war in Gaza, the Israeli government declared the establishment of a national Memorial Day on the 24th of Tishrei, due to the 22nd being Simchat Torah and the 23rd being Isru Chag of Sukkot.